Get started with Fortnox ↔ HubSpot

 Important note!

 A CRM subscription should callPOST /hubspot_event_subscriptionswhen deal property Create invoice in Fortnox changes (HubSpot may sendobject.propertyChangeordeal.propertyChange).
 If "HubSpot deal to Fortnox invoice" is enabled and that property equals Yes, an invoice will be created in Fortnox when requirements are met.
-The result can be viewed in deal record Activities if included in filters. - HubSpot company to Fortnox customer
+The result can be viewed in deal record Activities if included in filters. - Sync Fortnox invoice row values to line items

 - Toggle to allow/disallow Fortnox customers to be created based on HubSpot company.